espanso/website/docs/tools.md

 ## Editing

 ### EspansoEdit
-A freeware Windows editor and utility for Espanso - ideal if you are looking for a quick and easy GUI to edit and manage match files.
+A freeware Windows editor and utility for Espanso which can be installed or run fully portable from any location - ideal if you are looking for a quick and easy GUI to edit and manage match files.
 For more information and to download, visit EspansoEdit's [website](https://ee.qqv.com.au/).

 Many new and improved [features](https://ee.qqv.com.au/usage/features/) now include:
 - Dedicated YML file handling